They say…

 Website www.hooknortonbrewery.co.uk

-A steam-driven Victorian tower brewery on the edge of the Cotswolds still owned by descendants of the man who founded it in 1849, is one of our remaining treasured independents and a source of excellent beers like Old Hooky.
-Double is also much appreciated as a fine example of a traditional that can claim a almost as old as the brewery itself, although it took an extended rest from the portfolio for most of the 20th century before being relaunched in 1996.
+A steam-driven Victorian brewery on the edge of the Cotswolds still owned by descendants of the man who founded it in 1849, is one of our remaining treasured independents and a source of excellent beers like Old Hooky.
+Double Stout is also much appreciated as a fine example of a traditional dry stout that can claim a almost as old as the brewery itself, although it took an extended rest from the portfolio for most of the 20th century before being relaunched in 1996.
 It now appears on as a winter seasonal and has been available all year round in a filtered bottled version which was already pleasant enough.
 I almost yelped with excitement when I heard this was being replaced by a bottle conditioned version.

 A grist of Maris Otter pale, mild, brown and black malts, sugar and Challenger, Fuggles and Goldings hops creates a near-black beer at a relatively modest gravity – as in Belgium, the term “double” doesn’t mean twice the alcohol but reflects the old practice of marking a certain number of crosses on a to indicate strength.
 A rich, straightforward malt and roast aroma has and slight spice notes.